-In August 2017 and in conjunction with the formation of the Company and the License Agreements (see Note 7), the Company authorized and issued 6,437,500 units of Series A junior convertible preferred units ("Junior Convertible Preferred") in exchange for four license agreements for the development and commercialization of products based on the inventions of Pfizer's researchers.
+In August 2017 and in conjunction with the formation of the Company and the License Agreements (see Note 9), the Company authorized and issued 6,437,500 units of Junior Series A convertible preferred units in exchange for four license agreements for the development and commercialization of products based on the inventions of Pfizer's researchers.
 No cash was received by the Company for these units.
-The Company determined the fair value of Junior Convertible Preferred in aggregate was \$2.0 million based on the calculated enterprise value and the distribution preferences.
-The fair value of the Junior Convertible Preferred was then allocated across the four licenses relative to the present value of estimated discrete cash flows and recorded as research and development expense in the period from August 18, 2017 (inception) to December 31, 2017
+The Company determined the fair value of Junior Series A convertible preferred units in aggregate was \$2.0 million based on the calculated enterprise value and the distribution preferences.
+The fair value of the Junior Series A convertible preferred units was then allocated across the four licenses relative to the present value of estimated discrete cash flows and recorded as research and development expense in the period from August 18, 2017 (inception) to December 31, 2017.